-Use winter fuel grade: Most equipment is filled with specific diesel fuel that can harden if it gets too cold outside.
+Use winter fuel grade; most equipment is filled with specific diesel fuel that can harden if it gets too cold

-Use the correct engine oil for the winter: Oil flows smoothly in warm temperatures, so be sure to fill your engine with oil that can withstand the cold winter weather.
+Use the correct engine oil for the winter.
+Oil flows smoothly in warm temperatures, so be sure that your oil can withstand the winter cold

-Traction on tires: you want to make sure that your traction is good so you can avoid any risks while on the job.
+Double check the traction of your tires.
+You want to make sure that your traction is good to avoid any risks while on the job.

-Stay warm: Wear layers and appropriate winter gear.
+Stay warm by wearing layers and appropriate winter gear.

 You have decided that this winter you are in need of new equipment, but you do not know where to shop!
 Look at machinery auctions for the best quality and prices.
 Before you attend your first auction, you should research what you want, you want to find out what it is worth and if there is anything you should know that can be detrimental to how it will perform in the future.
 Machinery auctions have a large variety of heavy materials so research will make finding what you want easier.